Horizon-test-org/horizon-sdv-tst/README.md

 - [Exercise #4 - Troubleshooting](#exercise-4---troubleshooting)

 ## Technologies
-Technologies being used to provision the infracture along with the required applications for the GKE cluster.
+Technologies being used to provision the infrastructure along with the required applications for the GKE cluster.
 * Google Cloud Platform - Cloud service provider for infrastructure provisioning.
 * Terraform - IaC tool used to provision the infrastructure to maintain infrastructure consistency.
 * Github - Source code management tool where infrastructure configuration, Kubernetes application manifests, workflows etc are stored.